Ateneo de Davao University: Senior High School

 The Senior High School covers three areas based on disciplines similar to college courses which are all Academic: Accountancy, Business & Management (ABM), Science Technology Engineering & Mathematics (STEM), and Humanities & Social Sciences (HUMSS).
 These areas allow students to choose the strand where they can prepare for college.

-The first two school years of the Senior High School which began in June 2016, was temporarily held in the college campus in Jacinto while the permanent and current site was being constructed in the Bangkal.
-In June 2018, although the new Bangkal campus was only about 90% complete, formal classes in Senior High School were already held in the location.
+The first two school years of the Senior High School which began in June 2016, was temporarily held in the college campus in Jacinto while the permanent and current site was being constructed in Bangkal.
+In June 2018, with the new campus 90% complete, formal classes were already held in this new location.

-The Senior High School is headed by the Director, Ricardo P. Enriquez, MPA.
+The SHS is headed by the Director, Ricardo P. Enriquez, MPA.
 Its Assistant Principal for Formation is Fr.
 Jessel Gerard "JBoy" M. Gonzales, SJ.

 Junior high school

-The Junior High School (JHS) Unit's current principal Camila V. Samblaceño assumed the post on 1 April 2020, replacing Fr.
+The Junior High School (JHS) Unit's incumbent principal Camila V. Samblaceño assumed the post on April 1, 2020, replacing Fr.
 Michael I. Pineda, S.J. after his nine years of service in the campus.

-The JHS main library is housed on the second floor of the administration building.
-It also has a Student Development Center which supports the educative process through by controlling and directing student activities.
+The JHS library is housed on the second floor of the administration building.
+It also has a Student Development Center which supports the educative process through controlling and directing student activities.
 Some of the goals of the center are incorporated in the academic curriculum which include individual analysis of the student, information and career development, individual counseling, and the conduct of regular psychological educational classes.
 Another support service in the JHS is the Instructional Media Center (IMC) which aims to provide an environment that facilitates academic excellence and the formation of Christian values.
 The IMC has a collection of print and audio-visual materials such as books, magazines, records, videotapes and other resources.

 As part of the Jesuit educational tradition, the JHS also provides religious formation programs, such as the Christian Service and Learning Program (CSLP, formerly called CSIP), by sending its students to other communities in order to immerse themselves in the environment.
 The academic curriculum also includes a Christian Life Education (CLE) program.
 CLE courses, which are spread over four years, aim to produce Ateneo graduates who embodies the Jesuit values of being men and women for others and who can be catalysts for social transformation while living life with informed Christian perspectives.